Editor Note: Gov. Ned Lamont has confirmed that legal sports betting will commence online Oct. 7, 2021. Read the article.

 The Mashantucket Pequot and Mohegan tribes of Connecticut assert exclusivity in all forms of gambling based on a 1990s compact with the state.
 They say sports betting would have been included in that compact, if not for the federal prohibition in place at the time.

 Therefore, if the state wants to modernize and expand gambling and introduce Connecticut sports betting, it must go through them.
 To date, the argument stops there with threats of lawsuits and delays if the state doesn’t comply.

 Is sports betting legal in Connecticut?

-No. Gov. Ted Lamont tried to advance a sports betting agenda and an online lottery in 2019, but those efforts stalled around the arguments of tribal gambling exclusivity.
+Yes, as of October 2021, Connecticut sports betting will be a reality.
+Gov. Ted Lamont tried to advance a sports betting agenda and an online lottery in 2019, but those efforts stalled around the arguments of tribal gambling exclusivity.
 A hearing in early 2020 was meant to kickstart discussions, but did not make much progress.
 (Read Connecticut legalization updates).